About SIP & Lump Sum Calculator

 This calculator helps you estimate the future value of both Systematic Investment Plan (SIP) and Lump Sum investments in mutual funds.
 SIP is a disciplined investment approach where you invest a fixed amount at regular intervals (daily, weekly, monthly, quarterly, or yearly).
 Lump Sum is a one-time investment where you invest a large amount at once.
 Both approaches benefit from compound interest, helping you plan your long-term financial goals.

-Use the toggle buttons to switch between SIP and Lump Sum modes.
-Use draggable sliders to adjust your investment parameters and see real-time results in the pie chart.
-The pie chart shows the breakdown of your total investment value, displaying invested amount versus estimated returns.
+Use the toggle to switch between SIP and Lump Sum modes.
+Enter your investment amount, expected return rate, and duration; then click “Get result†to see the total value and breakdown chart.
+The chart shows invested amount versus estimated returns.
 No sign-up required.

 How to use this calculator

-For SIP Mode: Select SIP mode, choose your SIP frequency (Daily, Weekly, Monthly, Quarterly, or Yearly), use the slider to set your investment amount per period (₹1 to ₹10,000), set expected annual return rate (0% to 30%), and investment duration (0.5 to 35 years).
-For Lump Sum Mode: Select Lump Sum mode, use the slider to set your one-time investment amount (₹10K to ₹1Cr), set expected annual return rate, and investment duration.
-Watch the pie chart update in real-time as you adjust the values.
-The calculator automatically displays your investment summary with total invested amount, estimated returns, total value, and a projection table.
+For SIP: Select SIP mode, choose frequency (Daily, Weekly, Monthly, Quarterly, or Yearly), enter investment per period, expected annual return rate (0% to 30%), and years (0.5 to 35).
+For Lump Sum: Select Lump Sum mode, enter your one-time amount, expected return rate, and years.
+Click “Get result†to see total value, breakdown chart, summary, and projection table.

 SIP vs Lump Sum